luxfi/node/vms/platformvm/docs/validators_versioning.md

 The validators diffs track changes in a validator's `Weight` and `BLS Public key`.
 Along with the `NodeID` this is the data exposed by the `GetValidatorSet` method.

-Note that `Weight` and `BLS Public key` behave differently throughout the validator lifetime:
+Note that `Weight` and `BLS Public key` behave differently throughout the validator's lifetime:

 1. `BLS Public key` cannot change through a validator's lifetime.
 It can only change when a validator is added/re-added and removed.
 2. `Weight` can change throughout a validator's lifetime by the creation and removal of its delegators as well as by validator's own creation and removal.